 Sponsored post, also known as promoted post is a paid post that you publish on your blog and social network to draw exposure and/or sales for the sponsor (or company).
 You get paid a pre-negotiated amount by following the guidelines requested by the sponsor.
 There are several programs that connect influencers with sponsors.
 A few of my favorite are Linqia, Social Fabric by Collective Bias, Clever Girls, Pollinate Media, and BlogHer.
 Check out the post below for specifics on these programs.

 Moving from a free hosting to a self-hosted account?
 I moved from a free Blogger hosting (after 3.5 years!) to a self-hosted WordPress account recently.
 This move has definitely been the best thing I’ve ever done on this little space.
-I chose to go with Bluehost because it has many positive reviews and it is one of the most affordable hosting option for beginners.
-For as little as $3.49/month you can setup your hosting.
-Bluehost will also give you your domain name for FREE if you register your domain with Bluehost at the same time you sign up for a hosting account.
-I’ve also heard good things about WPengine.
+I chose to go with Bluehost because they are amazing and they offer the most affordable hosting option for bloggers.
+For as little as $2.95/month you can setup your hosting plus you get your domain name for free.
+Totally recommended!

 You’re going to need a nice responsive theme when you setup your WordPress blog.
 I bought my blog theme on Etsy.
 You can also go all out and purchase one of the supercharged themes from Studio Press that is built on the Genesis Framework.
 Studio Press is probably the most well-known companies for creating reliable blog templates and you’re guaranteed that your template is not going to fall apart when there is a new WordPress update.
 I just couldn’t pass up my template on Etsy so we’ll see if it holds up when I have to update WordPress.

 *Disclosure: This page contains affiliate links and these are all products I use/have used and highly recommend.